- How to Declare a Major or Minor in History

 Back to Top Nav

-It is impossible to understand today's world without studying how people lived in the past.
-Historical forces have made every aspect of our contemporary existence, from political divisions to patterns of migration, technological innovation, and ecological devastation.
-Through history, we grasp that there is nothing "natural" or "inevitable" about our lives; they are the product of past generations' choices, contingencies, and challenges.
-But while the past fundamentally shapes our present, we can also use this knowledge to effect change; only by studying and understanding how we came to be can we create new possibilities for the present and the future.
+It is impossible to understand today's world without understanding the past.
+Historical forces have shaped every aspect of our world, from political divisions to patterns of migration, technological innovation, and climate change.
+History shows us that there is nothing "natural" or "inevitable" about our lives; the modern world is the product of past generations' choices, contingencies, and challenges.
+Since the past fundamentally shapes our present, we can use this knowledge to effect change; only by understanding the past can we create new possibilities for the future.

 History classes are divided into three basic groups.
 HIST 1 – 9 are introductory level classes organized around a geographic area and/or a broad theme (with the exception of HIST 7, which are first year seminars).
-HIST 10 – 94 are upper level courses but the number does not correlate with difficulty.
+HIST 10 – 94 are upper level courses, but the number does not correlate with difficulty.
 To give an example, HIST 90.04 is not a harder class than HIST 11, it simply has a higher number for organizational purposes.
 Finally, HIST 96 are advanced seminars designed for history majors.
-These courses do not admit first year students and can be taken only after you declare a history major or minor.
+These courses are taken only after you declare a history major or minor.

+No. If it is an area of history you love, you can and should take this class.
 The study of history at the college level is very different from high school history courses, even AP level courses.
-Our entry level history classes seek to help students learn how to think like a historian.
-They emphasize critically assessing and analyzing historical documents and sources, placing those sources in conversation with different historical contexts, reading and discussing arguments made by other historians, and creating your own historical arguments based on course materials.
+Our entry level history classes emphasize assessing and analyzing historical documents and sources, placing those sources in conversation with different historical contexts, reading and discussing arguments made by other historians, and creating your own historical arguments based on course materials.
 These courses provide an excellent foundation for advanced historical work.